Zaltu/personax-lua-src/model/DOCUMENTATION/BATTLE.md

 Status Boost Series | Charm Boost, Rage Boost | Functions the same as Damage Alter series, but refers to spell statuses in process function
 Status Cure Series | Charmdi, Enradi, Patra | Removes the participant's status key and removes the corresponding entry from the turnstatus list.
 Regen Series | Regenerate, Invigorate, Spring of Life | Passive turnstatuses.
 Heal an attibute for a certain amount on process.
-Recarm Series | Recarm, Samarecarm | These special cases assume the `targetindex` received from Unreal is a former participant's name.
+Recarm Series | Recarm, Samarecarm | These special cases assume the `targetindex` received from the engine is a former participant's name.
 Re-adds them to `iparty` and the participants list.
 Akarn Series | Makarakarn, Tetrakarn | Adds a repel-like spell to defense passives.
 Upon valid activation, removes itself.
 Re Patra | Re Patra | Removes `down` key from target Drain Series | Life Drain, Spirit Drain | Removes value from target and adds it to caster directly